Train to Teach with School Direct

 For PE and Science subjects you will also need at least a C grade in GCSE Science.

 Teaching is physically and mentally demanding, and there are fitness requirements set by the Department for Education for applicants to initial teacher training programmes.
-Please see the Roehampton, St Marys and King's College University websites for further details.
+Please see the Roehampton and St Marys University websites for further details.

 If you studied outside of the UK, you should visit the National Academic Recognition Centre (NARIC) to find out whether your qualifications are of an equivalent level to UK GCSEs, A levels and an undergraduate degree.